commercetools/connect-payment-integration-braintree/README.md

 Their values are taken as input as environment variables/ configuration for connect with variable names `CTP_API_URL`, `CTP_AUTH_URL` and `CTP_SESSION_URL`.

 3. Braintree account credentials
 Various account data provided by Braintree are necessary to be configured so that the requests from the connect application can be authenticated by Braintree platform within the integration.
-Their values are taken as input as environment variables/ configuration for connect with variable names BRAINTREE_MERCHANT_ID, BRAINTREE_MERCHANT_ACCOUNT_ID, BRAINTREE_PUBLIC_KEY, BRAINTREE_PRIVATE_KEY.
+Their values are taken as input as environment variables/ configuration for connect with variable names `BRAINTREE_MERCHANT_ID`, `BRAINTREE_MERCHANT_ACCOUNT_ID`, `BRAINTREE_PUBLIC_KEY`, `BRAINTREE_PRIVATE_KEY`.

 ## Development Guide
 Regarding the development of enabler module, please refer to the following documentations: